-TCADP’s Annual Conference is a one-day event for anyone interested in learning about the death penalty and becoming involved in our efforts.
+TCADP’s Annual Conference is a special one-day event for all of our supporters (past, present, and future) and anyone who wants to learn more about the death penalty.
 It features a panel discussion, workshops, a keynote address, and the presentation of our annual awards.
 The conference provides a unique opportunity to connect with supporters across the state and hear about the progress we are making towards ending the death penalty in Texas.

-The conference typically takes place the third Saturday in February.
+The conference takes place in February.
 In odd-numbered years, we hold the conference in Austin.
 We rotate the location of the conference among major cities in Texas in even-numbered years.

 Dr. Kimberly Harrison

 Anne and Bob Michael

 Professor Ana Otero